-Distribution: British Columbia to California, east in Canada and northern United States to New England
+Distribution: Widely distributed on both sides of the Cascades crest in Washington; British Columbia to California, east in Canada and northern United States to New England.

-Habitat: Wet ground from low to moderate elevations in the mountains
+Habitat: Wet ground, ditches, shorelines, streambanks, and other riparian areas from low to moderate elevations in the mountains

 Conservation Status: Not of concern